airpair/git-powered-collaborative-blogging/post.md

 > *How cool would it be if everything on the web were forkable?* Imagine a digital world extinct of typos!

-This section covers a gamut of different forces that led us to integrate the GitHub API with our existing author tools.
+This section covers a gamut of different forces that led us to integrate the GitHub API with our existing authoring tools.
 Some of our motivations came from a sense that this could be groundbreaking and indeed evolutionary...
-Other guiding influences were simply marketing problems we needed to solve, probably challenges relevant to every publisher.
-Mostly though we've had a great time working with our authors.
+Other guiding influences were simply marketing problems we needed to solve, challenges probably relevant to every publisher on the web.
+Mostly though, we've had a great time working with our authors.
 We thank you guys deeply for inpiring more than a million readers to come to AirPair in the last few months.
-Most of our motivation to make something like this is an effort to enhance your success and make it easier share your work.
-To quote a friend who's tweet I came by in perfect timing writing this post:
+The majority of our motivation to make something easier to use and more impactful is to enhance your success and experience writing with us.
+To quote a friend who's tweet came to me mid way through writing this post:

 ![Make things easier](//airpair.github.io/img/2015/01/making-things-easier.png)